energy-coresky/air/README.md

 # CORESKY is unusual PHP framework

-It doesn't follow much of PSRs: namespaces is absent, "global $sky, $user;" used and may be more..
+It doesn't follow much of PSRs: coresky and apps code use global namespace!
+(however you can use `vendor folder classes` from packagist.org or others), frequently used "global $sky, $user;" and may be more..
 But this is my favorite "oil painting"!
 Not finished, but you can use it.

 Regards,